tmuras/moosh/www/commands/index.md

 file-dbcheck
 ------------

-Check that all files recorder in the DB do exist in Moodle data directory.
+For each file in moodledata, check that there is an entry in the Moodle DB.
+This command will find any extra files in "filedir".

     moosh file-dbcheck